 - College degree required, advanced degree desirable

-- Demonstrated success placing high-performing young people in internships and employment across academic and professional fields
+- Demonstrated success placing high-performing young leaders in employment across academic and professional fields

 - At least 5 years work experience in corporate, nonprofit management or education sector with managerial responsibilities

-- Interpersonal and demonstrated verbal communication skills to mentor and form lasting relationships with college undergraduates and young professionals of diverse cultural and socioeconomic backgrounds, possessing a wide variety of interests and goals
+- Interpersonal and demonstrated verbal communication skills to mentor and form lasting relationships with young professionals of diverse cultural and socioeconomic backgrounds, possessing a wide variety of interests and goals

 - Interpersonal and demonstrated verbal communication skills to interact and collaborate with high level and high profile business leaders, and Founders and Senior Staff at the Milken Institute and Milken Family Foundation